Halle Berry: Personal life

 Berry dated Chicago dentist John Ronan from March 1989 to October 1991.
 In November 1993, Ronan sued Berry for $80,000 in what he claimed were unpaid loans to help launch her career.
 Berry contended that the money was a gift, and a judge dismissed the case because Ronan did not list Berry as a debtor when he filed for bankruptcy in 1992.

 According to Berry, a beating from a former abusive boyfriend during the filming of The Last Boy Scout in 1991 punctured her eardrum and caused her to lose 80% of her hearing in her left ear.
-She has never named the abuser, but said that he was someone "well known in Hollywood".
+She has never named the abuser, but she said that he was someone "well known in Hollywood".
 In 2004, her former boyfriend Christopher Williams accused Wesley Snipes of being responsible for the incident, saying, "I'm so tired of people thinking I'm the guy [who did it].
 Wesley Snipes busted her eardrum, not me."

 Berry first saw baseball player David Justice on TV playing in an MTV celebrity baseball game in February 1992.
 When a reporter from Justice's hometown of Cincinnati told her that Justice was a fan, Berry gave her phone number to the reporter to give to Justice.
 Berry married Justice shortly after midnight on January 1, 1993.
-Following their separation in February 1996, Berry stated publicly that she was so depressed that she considered taking her own life.
-Berry and Justice were officially divorced on June 20, 1997.
+Following their separation in February 1996, Berry stated publicly that she was so depressed that she had considered taking her own life.Hamida Ghafour (March 21, 2002).
+"I was close to ending it all, says actress", Telegraph.co.uk; accessed April 1, 2008.
+Berry and Justice were divorced on June 20, 1997.

-In May 2000, Berry pleaded no contest to charges of leaving the scene of a car accident and was sentenced to three years’ probation, fined $13,500 and ordered to perform 200 hours of community service.
+In May 2000, Berry pleaded no contest to a charge of leaving the scene of a car accident; she was sentenced to three years' probation, fined $13,500, and ordered to perform 200 hours of community service.

 Berry married her second husband, singer-songwriter Eric Benét, on January 24, 2001, following a two-year courtship.
-Benét underwent treatment for sex addiction in 2002, and by early October 2003 they had separated, with the divorce finalized on January 3, 2005.
+Benét underwent treatment for sex addiction in 2002.
+By early October 2003, they had separated, and their divorce was finalized on January 3, 2005.